effofxprime/mainnet/upgrade_instructions/upgrade_v1.2.0.md

 make build
 ```

-This will compile the binary and place it in the location
+This will compile the binary and place it in the location: `./build/vidulumd`

-`./build/vidulumd`

 Now we want to ensure it's the correct version.